kryzii/WRITEUPS/2026/CYNX CTF/README.md

 <img width="1248" height="870" alt="image" src="https://github.com/user-attachments/assets/48624fdb-1b49-45c5-be24-28e222b07ab5" />

 We verified the exploit is working.
 I then do a reverse shell connection that ive generate from **[revshells.com](https://www.revshells.com/)**.
 Don't forget to setup our listener to be publicly accessible.
-Here's how:
+Here's our listener:
 ```
 penelope.py -p 4444
 ```